chanind/DrQueueRuby19Bindings/README.md

 Installation
 ------------

-You can installing the .gem file in the "gem" directory of this repository
+You can install by downloading the .gem file in the "gem" directory of this repository

 Once the gem is downloaded, you can install it with: